TiggyWiggler/zabbix-map/README.md

 The L2 Discovery Module for LLDP needs to be modified slightly so that it retrieves displays MSAP information.
 I feel that the modification is too minor to justify a fork of the base project so the instructions for modifying are below.

 - [ ] I will also include a compiled version for 64 bit Linux systems in this project.
+- [ ] I need to add something in here about the MIBs that should be populated for the templates to be able to resolve the LLDP strings such as LLDP-MIB.
+Too late, too tired.

 Remember to respect the original copyright for the The L2 Discovery Module for LLDP project in addition to this Zabbix Map project.